Xinglab/rMATS-long/README.md

   -h, --help            show this help message and exit --gene-id GENE_ID     The gene_id to visualize --gene-name GENE_NAME
-                        The name for the gene (used as plot title). --gene-id is used as a default --abundance ABUNDANCE
+                        The name for the gene (used as plot title).
+If not given then the gene_name from --gencode-gtf will be used.
+If no other name is found then --gene-id is used as a default
+  --abundance ABUNDANCE
                         The path to the abundance.esp file from ESPRESSO --updated-gtf UPDATED_GTF
+                        The path to the updated.gtf file from ESPRESSO --gencode-gtf GENCODE_GTF
+                        The path to a gencode annotation.gtf file.
+Can be used to identify the gene_name and Ensemble canonical isoform
+  --diff-transcripts DIFF_TRANSCRIPTS
-                        The path to the updated.gtf file from ESPRESSO --out-dir OUT_DIR     The path to use as the output directory --plot-file-type {.pdf,.png}
+                        The path to the differential transcript results.
+Can be used to determine --main-transcript-ids --out-dir OUT_DIR     The path to use as the output directory --plot-file-type {.pdf,.png}
-                        The file type for output plots (default .pdf)) --main-transcript-id MAIN_TRANSCRIPT_ID
+                        The file type for output plots (default .pdf)) --main-transcript-ids MAIN_TRANSCRIPT_IDS
-                        The transcript_id of the main transcript to plot --max-transcripts MAX_TRANSCRIPTS
+                        A comma separated list of transcript IDs to plot as the main transcripts.
+If not given then the most significant isoform from --diff-transcripts, a second
+                        significant isoform with a delta proportion in the opposite direction, and the Ensembl canonical isoform from --gencode-gtf will be used if possible --max-transcripts MAX_TRANSCRIPTS
                         How many transcripts to plot individually.
 The remaining transcripts in the gene will be grouped